 Water Conservation and Recycling Loans and Grants

-Provided financial incentives for water use efficiency by issuing 69 urban water conservation grants and 23 agricultural water conservation grants for a total of 40,775 acre-feet estimated annual water savings and an expected total water savings of 754,621 acre-feet from 2001-2003.
+Prepared a report on the 69 urban water conservation grants and 23 agricultural water conservation grants for a total of 40,775 acre-feet estimated annual water savings.
 Led by DWR in coordination with USBR and CBDA.